We are home to three music studios, each designed for different genres of music, with specialist equipment throughout.

 The control room acoustics were designed by Nick Whitaker (whose other work includes Angel, British Grove and De Lane Lea).
 The equipment has been selected because it is representative of that used in professional classical recording.
 It includes a Studer Vista 1 console, Lexicon 480 reverberation, B&W Nautilus 801 monitoring, and the Pyramix digital recording / editing system.
 The control room can be used for recording to stereo or multitrack formats, for multitrack editing, or for mixing pre-recorded sessions.

-Studio 2 has been designed predominantly for pop recording.
+Completely refurbished in 2022, Studio 2 has been designed predominantly for pop recording.
 The studio floor is acoustically treated to be deader than Studio 1, to limit the recorded reverberation and to allow for greater separation between the instruments.
 This allows more flexibility and creativity when it comes to mixing tracks.
 The floorspace is 60 square metres, which is sufficient to record a large band.

 Studio 3 is used primarily for mixing recordings made in the other studios.
 It also has a small overdub room for adding additional parts to recordings, and has connections to all other studios so that recordings can be made directly from any of these facilities.